dbic/handbook/CONTRIBUTING.md

 are not ready to be merged (a.k.a.
 Work in Progress pull request) please use a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/).

-A member of the BIDS Specification team will review your changes to confirm that they can be merged into the main codebase.
+A member of the DBIC Handbook team will review your changes to confirm that they can be merged into the main codebase.

 A [review](https://help.github.com/articles/about-pull-request-reviews/) will probably consist of a few questions to help clarify the work you've done.
 Keep an eye on your GitHub notifications and be prepared to join in that conversation.

-You can update your [fork](https://help.github.com/articles/about-forks/) of the BIDS Specification and the pull request will automatically update with those commits.
+You can update your [fork](https://help.github.com/articles/about-forks/) of the DBIC Handbook and the pull request will automatically update with those commits.
 You don't need to submit a new pull request when you make a change in response to a review.

 GitHub has a [nice introduction](https://help.github.com/articles/github-flow/) to the pull request workflow, but please [get in touch](#get-in-touch) if you have any questions.